danhamill/Sandbar_TimeSeries/mc_variability.md

 |050r_s| 056_r |
 |051l  |

+**Where does 035l_r go???**
 ## Methods
-To determine the effects of increasing sample size, the trends associated with the long-term moniroting sites establised in 1990 will be compared to the trends associated with larger sample sizes.
-A simple first cut analysis is to compare the trends associated with the sites established in 1990 (hereafter termed 'refernce series') against the trends of all of the moniroing sites (n=25)(Figure 1) for all elevations above 8k.
+To determine the effects of increasing sample size, the trends associated with the long-term monitoring sites established in 1990 will be compared to the trends associated with larger sample sizes.
+A simple first cut analysis is to compare the trends associated with the sites established in 1990 (hereafter termed 'reference series') against the trends of all of the monitoring sites (n=25)(Figure 1) for all elevations above 8k.
 ### Figure 1
 ![fig1][fig1]